Helenbzbz/Web-Game-Project/README.md

 2. 🧚‍♀️ Open and Launch this file: https://github.com/Helenbzbz/Team-Project/blob/main/app.py
 3. 🙋‍♀️ Open the local host in your broswer and you can start to play this game!

 👉 Still Confused?
-Downloadn and watch this demo: https://github.com/Helenbzbz/Team-Project/blob/main/How%20to%20play.mov
+Download and watch this demo: https://github.com/Helenbzbz/Team-Project/blob/main/How%20to%20play.mov

 ### Function fulfilled/Not Fullfilled
 * 🙆‍♀️ Fullfilled: Radio selection (question with single choice)